ICU; ICUCW INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Seastar Medical Holding Corp. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, July 8, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Seastar Medical Holding Corp. ("Seastar" or "the Company") (NASDAQ: ICU; ICUCW) and certain of its officers.
+NEW YORK, July 15, 2024 /PRNewswire/ -- Attorney Advertising- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Seastar Medical Holding Corp. ("Seastar" or "the Company") (NASDAQ: ICU; ICUCW) and certain of its officers.

 Class Definition